Dairy processing plant closes its doors, under investigation

 “Statewide dairy production and associated businesses contribute more than $6 billion annually to Pennsylvania’s economy.
 Those businesses create more than 58,000 jobs and spend about 85 percent of their income locally.
 Franklin County has 427 farms with more than 51,000 cows.
 The industry has a $1.2 million impact in the county and supports 5,128 jobs.

-The PA Department of Agriculture received a notice in early July that Trickling Springs would close in 90 days.
-As of Friday, September 27, all 20 affected farms had found new markets for their milk.
+The Department of Agriculture received a notice in early July that Trickling Springs would close in 90 days.
+As of Sept.
+27, all 20 affected farms had found new markets for their milk.

-An auditor from the PA Milk Marketing Board, an independent state board, will determine whether any claims will be paid out of the bond funds required to be paid by the company as part of the Milk Producer Security Act.”
+An auditor from the Pennsylvania Milk Marketing Board, an independent state board, will determine whether any claims will be paid out of the bond funds required to be paid by the company as part of the Milk Producer Security Act.

 No one from Trickling Springs Creamery could be reached for comment.